ramachandra357/tweetable/readme.txt

 == Version history ==

-* Version 1.0
+= Version 1.0 =
+Initial Release

+= Version 1.0.1 =
-* Version 1.0.1 - Fixed issue with items on the Track screen not deleting, PHP4 detection problems.
+Fixed issue with items on the Track screen not deleting, PHP4 detection problems.

+= Version 1.0.2 =
-* Version 1.0.2 - Fixed bug triggering fatal error on all installations.
+Fixed bug triggering fatal error on all installations.

+= Version 1.0.3 =
-* Version 1.0.3 - Fluid-width dashboard widget (with loading throbber), 140-char limit check when posting updates, AJAX calls include token for security.
+Fluid-width dashboard widget (with loading throbber), 140-char limit check when posting updates, AJAX calls include token for security.

+= Version 1.0.4 =
-* Version 1.0.4 - Fixed error when Safe Mode is on, stopped Shorten URL icon from disappearing when it finished blinking.
+Fixed error when Safe Mode is on, stopped Shorten URL icon from disappearing when it finished blinking.

+= Version 1.0.5 =
+* Auto-tweets no longer show-up in the sidebar widget, as long as you specify a tweet prefix in the settings.
+* Option to exclude Tweetable stylesheet.
+If you don't display your latest tweets publicly on your blog, why should a stylesheet be included?
+* Added Tweetable "Tweet This" bookmarklet.
+You can find it on the "Tweet" page.
+* Added "3.ly" to the supported URL shorteners.
+* Added a link to reset the setup wizard if something goes wrong and it doesn't complete.